Bo's Memoir

 Another difference was that VA-164 had A4Es which had five weapons capable stations to our three stations on our A4Cs.
 This difference is significant as both squadrons were the designated Iron Hand (Anti SAM) squadrons in our respective air wings.
 VA-164 A4Es could carry twice as many AGM-45 Anti Radiation SAM Missiles as our A4Cs.
 This affected our tactics.
 Another difference was that in VA-164's case their Iron Hand section consisted of one A4E Shrike capable aircraft escorted by an F8 Crusader.
 In our case, both Iron Hand aircraft were A4C Shrike shooters.
 Both squadrons carried either Mk82 500# bombs or 5 inch Zuni rockets in addition to the AGM 45 Shrikes.

-The F8 Crusader escort with the VA-164 Iron Hand aircraft from Oriskany was most likely a factor in CTF 70 assigning Iron Hand aircraft close to the active MIG bases in the Hanoi area.
+The F8 Crusader escort with the Iron Hand aircraft was a standard for west coast air wings which was was most likely a factor in CTF 70 assigning Iron Hand aircraft close to the active MIG bases in the Hanoi area.

 The Tactical Aircraft Deckloads Were Also Different